-Your commercial roof system is made of more than just the visible top waterproofing layer that most people think of.
+The anatomy of a commercial roof system includes more than just the visible top waterproofing layer that most people think of.
 A properly installed commercial flat (or low-slope) roof has several other critical components as well.

 The roof deck is the weight-bearing layer of your roof system that supports the roofing materials built above it.
 In most commercial structures, the structural roof deck is a thick-gauge steel fastened to support beams.
 Sometimes the deck material may be plywood or concrete.